-We will likely require additional capital to fund our operations and, if we fail to obtain necessary financing, we may be unable to continue the commercialization of XHANCE and to continue the development of our other product candidates, including XHANCE for the treatment of chronic sinusitis and OPN-019.
+We will likely require additional capital to fund our operations and, if we fail to obtain necessary financing, we may be unable to continue the commercialization of XHANCE and to continue the development of XHANCE for the treatment of chronic sinusitis.

 Our operations have consumed substantial amounts of cash.
 To date, we have financed our operations primarily through the sale and issuance of common and preferred stock, debt, licensing revenues, XHANCE revenue and research grants.
-We expect to continue to spend substantial amounts to commercialize XHANCE and to advance the clinical development of XHANCE for the treatment of chronic sinusitis and our other product candidates, including OPN-019.
-As of December 31, 2020, we had cash and cash equivalents of \$144.2 million.
+We expect to continue to spend substantial amounts to commercialize XHANCE and to advance the clinical development of XHANCE for the treatment of chronic sinusitis.
+As of December 31, 2021, we had cash and cash equivalents of \$110.5 million.
 Although it is difficult to predict our future liquidity requirements, we will likely require additional capital in the future secured through equity or debt financings, partnerships, collaborations, or other sources in order to meet our debt service obligations under our debt, and to carry out our planned development and commercial activities.